-Aastrup (2018), Jensen (2021), and Risgaard (2021) all associate the fall in the compensation rate, to how growth in the maximum level of income insurance is calculated.
+Aastrup (2018), Jensen (2021), and Risgaard (2021) all associate the fall in the compensation rate, to the method used for calculating the growth in the maximum level of income insurance..
 In 1995 the Danish ministry of finance legislated a yearly regulation of unemployment benefits (Nørgaard, 1995).
 The regulation goes through the state regulation percentage which is set to equal 2% each year added by the rate adjustment percent.
 The rate adjustment percent is each year set according to the adjustment percent which is calculated as the change in wages two years prior to the financial year subtracted by two percent points.
 If the adjustment percent is lower than 0%, the rate adjustment percent is equal to the adjustment percent.
 Is the adjustment percent between 0% and 0.3% the rate adjustment percent is 0%.
 Lastly, is the adjustment percent larger than 0.3% the rate adjustment percent is equal to the adjustment percent subtracted by 0.3 percent points.
 This creates a situation in which wage growth of more than 2% would result in the maximum level of income insurance not following the wages, making the compensation rate decline over time.
 The figure below gives an idea of how often the wage has increased by more than 2%.

 Figure 2